-Joan has exhibited her paintings throughout the Mid-Atlantic area, and her paintings reside in United States and Europe.
-Her love of art extends beyond the studio, as she eventually became an educator with expertise in teaching foundation design.
+Joan has exhibited her paintings throughout the Mid-Atlantic area, and her paintings reside in the United States and Europe.
+However, her love of art extends beyond the studio, as she eventually became an educator with expertise in teaching foundation design.

 Joan holds a B.F.A. in graphic design from James Madison University and an M.F.A. in painting from the University of Maryland, 1998.
 In 2012, Joan received a Doctor of Arts from George Mason University with a research emphasis in Art education.
 Joan's dissertation is titled Sinking Maps: A Conceptual Tool for Visual Metaphor.